ossdaiict/sleazzy/README.md

 # Sleazzy
-## A Club/Committee Slot Booking Application used to efficiently manage users.
+ A Club/Committee Slot Booking Application used to efficiently manage meeting venues throughout the institute.